 This is the cheapest and fastest transport option from Civitavecchia into Rome.
 There are various fast services from Civitavecchia, and some slower regional trains.

-The first train leaves Civitavecchia just before 4.28am.
-This is a slower regional train, that arrives into Rome’s main station Termini at 5.48am – one hour and 20 minutes.
+The first regional train leaves Civitavecchia just before 4.28 am and arrives into Rome’s main station Termini at 5.48 am – one hour and 20 minutes.
 The cost for the slower Civitavecchia-Rome service to Termini station is only €4.60.

 There’s also an express service that comes into Termini.
 The cost for the express Civitavecchia-Rome service to Ostiense or Termini stations ranges from between €8.50 and €10 depending on how far in advance you book and which station you arrive into.